 Auckland Council continuously collects air quality data to assess compliance with national standards and provide information to aid policy development and evaluation.
 The data the council collects enables us to quantify ambient air quality in the region and note spatial and temporal variations.
 This report presents a monthly update on air quality in Auckland.
 It has three sections: sections A and B present tables and graphics illustrating air quality status in the Auckland region based on the data collected from continuous monitoring sites across the region.
-For this edition, section C focuses on one monitoring site - Henderson.
-The monthly report is prepared using validated data which is generally available one month after raw data is collected.
+For this edition, section C focuses on one monitoring site - Papatoetoe.
+The monthly update is prepared using validated data which is generally available one month after raw data is collected.
+This update covers data to October 31.